CISOfy/lynis/README.md

 Lynis - Security auditing and hardening tool, for Unix based systems

-Lynis is an security auditing and hardening tool for Unix derivatives like Linux, BSD and Solaris.
+Lynis is a security auditing for Unix derivatives like Linux, BSD, and Solaris.
 It performs an in-depth security scan on the system to detect software and security issues.
 Besides information related to security, it will also scan for general system information, installed packages, and possible configuration issues.

 We believe software should be simple, updated on a regular basis and open.
 You should be able to trust, understand, and even alter the software.
 Many agree with us, as the software is being used by thousands every day to protect their systems.

-The software is aimed at assisting with automated auditing, configuration management, software patch management, penetration testing, vulnerability management, and malware scanning of Unix-based systems.
+Main goals:
+- Automated security auditing
+- Compliance testing
+- Vulnerability management

+The software aims to also assist with:
+- Configuration management
+- Software patch management
+- Penetration testing
+- Malware scanning
+- Intrusion detection

 License:
 - GPLv3

-Main audience:
+Typical users of the software:
 - System administrators
 - Auditors
 - Security officers